 Hulloo, Failte, how are you?
 I’m Norah Deay and I’m delighted you’ve found me.

 I’m from Ireland.
 Wicklow to be exact.
 The ‘Garden of Ireland’ it’s called.
 I think that’s where my love of trees and secret garden places comes from.
-I lived on an estate a bit like Downton Abbey for the formative years of my life and never lost my love of the countryside.
+I lived on an estate a bit like Downton Abbey for the formative years of my life and never lost my love of the countryside, and old houses.